n1j0/friendsquest-api/documentation/TESTING.md

 ### INTEGRATION TEST CASES

+**Problem**: During the integration tests we had a lot of problems with the supertest package.
+Due to the fact that the package has a lot of issues [Github-Issues](https://github.com/ladjs/supertest/issues) we couldn't test the whole API (only errors).

 | directory / file                        | description                                                              |
 |-----------------------------------------|--------------------------------------------------------------------------|
 | footprint/createFootprint               | Create a footprint with given parameters (e.g. title, image, audio, ...) |